Peruvian War of Independence: Background

 Some of the early Spanish conquistadors who explored Peru made the first attempts for independence from the Spanish crown.
 They tried to liberate themselves from the Viceroyalty, who governed on behalf of the king of Castile.
 Throughout the eighteenth century, there were several indigenous uprisings against colonial rule and their treatment by the colonial authorities.
 Some of these uprisings became true rebellions.
-The Bourbon Reforms increased the unease, and the dissent had its outbreak in the 1780–1781 uprising lead by Túpac Amaru II.
+The Bourbon Reforms increased the unease, and the dissent had its outbreak in the 1780–1781 uprising led by Túpac Amaru II.
 Which was repressed, but the root cause of the discontent of the indigenous people remained dormant.
 It is debated whether these movements should be considered as precedents of the emancipation that was led by chiefs (caudillos), Peruvian towns (pueblos), and other countries in the American continent.

 During the Peninsular War (1807–1814) central authority in the Spanish Empire was lost and many regions established autonomous juntas.
 The viceroy of Peru, José Fernando de Abascal y Sousa was instrumental in organizing armies to suppress uprisings in Upper Peru and defending the region from armies sent by the juntas of the Río de la Plata.
 After success of the royalist armies, Abascal annexed Upper Peru to the viceroyalty, which benefited the Lima merchants as trade from the silver-rich region was now directed to the Pacific.
 Because of this, Peru remained strongly royalist and participated in the political reforms implemented by the Cortes of Cádiz (1810–1814), despite Abascal's resistance.
 Peru was represented at the first session of the Cortes by seven deputies and local cabildos (representative bodies) became elected.
 Therefore, Peru became the second to last redoubt of the Spanish Monarchy in South America, after Upper Peru.